HarshRathi2511/R-Tree/readme.md

+This directory contains 2 script files which runs independantly of each other :- 1)run_with_gcc.sh (runs the c code and gives o/p in terminal) 2)plot_graph.sh (plots graphs in python)

 The code is contained in a single file DSA_assignment_group_43.c

+The code reads data from "data.txt" file, passed as a parameter in the main function

 To execute the code run the script/instructions for getting the C code output using the command "bash run_with_gcc.sh"